mP1/walkingkooka-spreadsheet-server/README.md

 - GET /api/spreadsheet/$spreadsheet-id/cell/*
   /clear-value-error-skip-evaluate?home=A1&xOffset=0&yOffset=1&width=2&height=3&selection-type=cell-range&selection=A1:
   B2
+  Used by the UI to load just enough cells to fill the viewport.
 - GET /api/spreadsheet/$spreadsheet-id/cell/A1/clear-value-error-skip-evaluate
 - GET /api/spreadsheet/$spreadsheet-id/cell/A1/skip-evaluate
 - GET /api/spreadsheet/$spreadsheet-id/cell/A1/force-recompute
 - GET /api/spreadsheet/$spreadsheet-id/cell/A1/compute-if-necessary
 - PATCH /api/spreadsheet/$spreadsheet-id/cell/A1
+  The UI uses this to update individual properties of a cell, such as updating the formula text
 - POST /api/spreadsheet/$spreadsheet-id/cell/A1
 - DELETE /api/spreadsheet/$spreadsheet-id/cell/A1
 - DELETE /api/spreadsheet/$spreadsheet-id/cell/A1:B2
 - POST /api/spreadsheet/$spreadsheet-id/cell/A1/clear
 - POST /api/spreadsheet/$spreadsheet-id/cell/A1:B2/clear
-- POST /api/spreadsheet/$spreadsheet-id/cell/A1-B2/fill **input includes region of cells to be the fill content**
+- POST /api/spreadsheet/$spreadsheet-id/cell/A1-B2/fill
+  input includes region of cells to be the fill content
+  This has many purposes including functionality such as filling a range, pasting previously copied cells etc.

 #### column

 - PATCH /api/spreadsheet/$spreadsheet-id/column/A
 - POST /api/spreadsheet/$spreadsheet-id/column/A/clear
+  Used by the UI to clear or erase all cells within the selected column/columns.
 - POST /api/spreadsheet/$spreadsheet-id/column/A:B/clear
 - POST /api/spreadsheet/$spreadsheet-id/column/A/before?count=1
+  Used by the UI to insert one or more columns before the given column, typically maps to the context menu > insert before
 - POST /api/spreadsheet/$spreadsheet-id/column/A:B/before?count=1
 - POST /api/spreadsheet/$spreadsheet-id/column/A/after?count=1
 - POST /api/spreadsheet/$spreadsheet-id/column/A:B/after?count=1